Seismicity of the Sanriku coast

 The seismicity of the Sanriku coast identifies and describes the seismic activity of an area of Japan.
 Seismicity refers to the frequency, type and size of earthquakes experienced over a period of time.
-The Sanriku Coast (三陸海岸, Sanriku kaigan) is a descriptive term referring to the coastal areas of the former provinces of Rikuō in Aomori, Rikuchū in Aomori, and Rikuzen in Miyagi.
+The Sanriku Coast (三陸海岸, Sanriku kaigan) is a descriptive term referring to the coastal areas of the former provinces of Rikuō in Aomori, Rikuchū in Iwate, and Rikuzen in Miyagi.

 The irregular ria coastline and its many bays tend to amplify the destructiveness of tsunami waves which reach the shores of Sanriku, as demonstrated in the damage caused by the 2011 Tōhoku earthquake and tsunami.

 History

 The Sanriku coast has a well-documented history of significant seismic activity.
 A major earthquake in the 19th century caused more than 20,000 deaths, and another in the 20th century caused thousands more.
 The recurrence of major seismic activity continues in the 21st century.

 Ancient

-There is geological evidence, uncovered after the latest tsunami event of 2011, of six catastrophic tsunamis hitting the Sanriku coast within 6000 years.
+There is geological evidence of six catastrophic tsunamis hitting the Sanriku coast within 6000 years.
 Among them are: